Mandarin Dynasty: History

-In September 2011, Mandarin Dynasty released Perpendicular Crosstalk through the influential underground cassette label Bridgetown Records.Schonfeld, Zach (September 27, 2014).
-"Is The Cassette Renaissance For Real? | Newsweek."
-Newsweek.
-Retrieved June 2015.
+In September 2011, Mandarin Dynasty released Perpendicular Crosstalk through the influential underground cassette label Bridgetown Records.
 The album was recorded by Sherk at various studios and homes around Michigan, Ohio, Rhode Island, Texas, and California; The often-unconventional recording locations included an overnight setup at a church in Long Beach and a condemned practice space near the San Diego Sports Arena.
 The album was performed solo by Sherk, with guest appearances by John McCauley (of Deer Tick), Kevin Ferguson, and Taryn Popplewell.
-Perpendicular Crosstalk received positive reviews from In Your Speakers and Impose, while earning the band comparisons to the production styles of Brian Wilson, Neutral Milk Hotel and of Montreal."Indie: Mandarin Dynasty - Perpendicular Crosstalk."
-The Music Ninja.
-Retrieved June 2015.
-The album was re-released on vinyl by Trabuco Records in January 2014."Mandarin Dynasty to reissue 2011 album in January | This Is Book's Music."
-This Is Book's Music.
-December 28, 2013.
-Retrieved June 2015.
+Perpendicular Crosstalk received positive reviews from In Your Speakers and Impose, while earning the band comparisons to the production styles of Brian Wilson, Neutral Milk Hotel and of Montreal.
+The album was re-released on vinyl by Trabuco Records in January 2014.

-In 2012, Mandarin Dynasty’s song "I Took Note" was covered by the band Diamond Rugs (a supergroup featuring members of Los Lobos, Black Lips, Six Finger Satellite, Dead Confederate and Deer Tick) on their 2012 self-titled album.Manning, Erin (November 30, 2012).
-"Q&A: Robbie Crowell Of Diamond Rugs | American Songwriter."
-American Songwriter.
-Retrieved June 2015.
-The track was noted as a highlight of the album by NPR Music and Paste Magazine.Bernstein, Eli (April 24, 2012).
-"Diamond Rugs: Diamond Rugs | Paste Magazine."
-Paste Magazine.
-Retrieved June 2015.
+In 2012, Mandarin Dynasty’s song "I Took Note" was covered by the band Diamond Rugs (a supergroup featuring members of Los Lobos, Black Lips, Six Finger Satellite, Dead Confederate and Deer Tick) on their 2012 self-titled album.
+The track was noted as a highlight of the album by NPR Music and Paste Magazine.
 Fresh Air music contributor Ken Tucker stated that Sherk's song detailed "the ways in which a budding artist might prepare to create worthwhile art, suffering for it even as it yields an endearing melody."

 By 2014, Mandarin Dynasty had relocated to Portland, Oregon, and the band's regular lineup had grown to include Zach Burba and Carly Toyer.
 In 2015 the album Feedback Time was released.

 Burba moved to Seattle where is formed Iji and released the albums Whatever Will Happen (2015) and Bubble (2016) on Team Love Records.